What Was It Like?

 These are the responses, in reverse chronological order; latest at the top, for your viewing ease.
 We need more.

-Shirley Rhoades: NOT your basic fluffy blonde.
+The Majorette: NOT your basic fluffy blonde.
+By Shirley Rhoades.